libktx/ktx/assets-async/README.md

 }
 ```

-Customizing `AssetStorage`.
+Customizing an `AssetStorage`.
 In this example a multi-threaded coroutine context
-was assigned to storage, so the assets will be loaded in parallel on multiple threads:
+was assigned to storage, so the assets can be loaded in parallel on multiple threads:

 ```kotlin
 import com.badlogic.gdx.assets.loaders.resolvers.InternalFileHandleResolver